How Credit Scores Rule — & Ruin — Our Lives

 The idea of credit is simple — and old.
 You want something that you can’t offer anything for at the moment, so you work something out with the vendor.
 You'll take the item now, but reimburse them, plus a little extra for their trouble, at a later date.

 In centuries past, these interactions might have been done in various ways, including bartering; more recently, credit was often contingent on knowing who it was that a person was effectively borrowing from, adding a layer of the personal to a professional interaction.
-Today, consumer credit is a titanic industry, complete with products and services marketed and sold for impressive profit — it’s a far cry from the relationship you have with your neighbour who owns the local grocery store.
-And whether or not you’re considered a viable credit risk has nothing to do with your long-standing relationship with that grocery store-owning neighbour, but is rather based on an inscrutable mix of credit-reporting algorithms.
+Today, consumer credit is a titanic industry, complete with products and services marketed and sold for impressive profit — it’s a far cry from the relationship you have with your neighbor who owns the local supermarket.
+And whether or not you’re considered a viable credit risk has nothing to do with your long-standing relationship with that supermarket-owning neighbour, but is rather based on an inscrutable mix of credit-reporting algorithms.
 No wonder the most common reaction we have about our credit score is: “Why?”

 Advertisement